-Except in the cases of communicative technology and accessories, in-person visitation aids and air quality devices and filters requests, subrecipients must also complete and submit to DHSR a quarterly expense report until all funds have been expended.
+Except in the cases of communicative technology and accessories, in-person visitation aids and air quality devices and filters requests, subrecipients must also complete and submit to DHSR a quarterly expense report until either the project period has ended or all funds have been expended.
 The expense report must be completed on a DHSR-approved form and must reflect costs incurred during the prior fiscal quarter reflected in that quarter's reimbursement bills.